catgauntlet/react-routing-assessment/README.md

 ### Testing framework

-I chose Jest, because it has assertions and mocking tools like Sinon built in, it's popular nowadays, which means that it is easy to pick up for other developers as well and there is loads of guides/tutorials available.
+Initially I chose Jest as a testing library, because it assertions and mocking tools like Sinon built in, it's popular nowadays, which means that it is easy to pick up for other developers as well and there is loads of guides/tutorials available.

-Next to Jest I added testing-library/react which is the recommended testing library by React itself and Next.js.
-It allows you to render the DOM of React components, and gives you the ability to query their contents just as a user of the browser would, enabling straightforward and readable testing.
+During development however,

 ### Git hooks